Vyral/base-template/_posts/2018-11-15-weve-got-some-exciting-news-to-share.md

 <p style="text-align: center;"><em>A lot has been going on with 2 Percent Realty lately, and we can’t wait to tell you all about these developments.</em></p>

-We just come back from a corporate Annual General Meeting in Las Vegas, and we’ve got some exciting news to share with you on the heels of our return.&nbsp;
+We just came back from a corporate annual general meeting in Las Vegas, and we’ve got some exciting news to share with you on the heels of our return.&nbsp;

 First off, **2 Percent Realty is now Canada’s largest full-service, lower commission real estate brokerage** based on sales volume, dollar volume of properties transacted, and number of agents.&nbsp;